KostasSpiridopoulos/SoftwareProjectDifficultyPrediction/README.md

 # SoftwareProjectDifficultyPrediction
-In this project, i am using several ml algorithm both for regression and classification to predict the difficulty of a software project.
+In this project, i am using several machine learning algorithms both for regression and classification to predict the difficulty of a software project.

 # Regression
 In this part i am using 3 machine learning algorithms.
 For each of them i am tuning the model and evaluating the results.
 The code is accompanied by comments with explanations